 However, since priority is given to students with FWS, it may take a RSP applicant longer to hear back from hiring supervisors.
 It is important that RSP applicants stay in touch with the hiring supervisors to check on the status of their application.

 Interested in a Community Work Study position?
-Open the community work study flyer for more details.
+Visit the Feinstein Institute for Public Service for more details.

 All students interested in working on campus should visit our policy and procedure section and review the Student Employment Policies.
 This section contains all the information that is necessary in order to successfully begin employment on campus.